ATNYCHI-ZERO/full-stack/README.md

 - `papers/great_deceleration.tex` -- A polemical essay arguing for a decaying dark-energy component and a future Big Crunch.
 - `papers/omega_star.tex` -- A metaphysical framework outlining the ``Omega Star'' construct based on Gematria and teleological principles.
+- `papers/chronogenesis_iacr.tex` -- An IACR-formatted research paper translating *Chronogenesis: The Unveiling* into a cryptographic protocol analysis, with bibliography in `papers/chronogenesis.bib`.

-Both documents are ready to be compiled with a modern TeX engine such as XeLaTeX or LuaLaTeX.
+All of these documents are ready to be compiled with a modern TeX engine such as XeLaTeX or LuaLaTeX.
 ## Documentation

 - [White Paper: Cryptographic Hashing as a Method for Verifying the Crown Equation](docs/cryptographic-hashing-crown-equation.md)